-- 20 et al. (1996) albeit in a EnVar context.
-In terms of accuracy, Goodliff et al. (2015) show that the ensemble transform Kalman smoother (ETKS) outperforms all hybrid schemes in their numerical experiment.
-Since the IEnKS systematically outperforms the ETKS in all conditions (Bocquet and Sakov, 2013, 2014) as long as the DAW length is not excessively long (for a chaotic model), then one concludes that our RMSEs would be systematically equal or smaller that those reported for any hybrid scheme in Goodliff et al. (2015). - Figures 8, 9 show the aRMSE of the IEnKS and IEnKS{QS} for both L95 and L63 as a function of S and L. The smoothing and filtering performance of the IEnKS increases for small values of L,S then decreases for high values of L,S. This is due to the appearances of local minima.
-As noted by Goodliff et al. (2015) with L63, the QS variant allows to reach much longer DAWs, and improves the performance.
-However, some limit of this method is visible with the L95 model when, for L = 50, best smoothing aRMSEs are reached for S < 50.
-However, the IEnKS{QS} filtering performance is invariant with L and - 30 improves with S as in the 4D-Var filtering performance of Fig. 3.
-As suggested by Pires et al. (1996), one can be tempted to estimate the useful DAW length due to past observations beyond which the performance gain is negligible.
-However, they estimated such length in a one-cycle 4D-Var context with a focus on the filtering RMSE.
-Hence, this useful DAW length is not directly relevant for a cycled IEnKS{QS}.
-By contrast, here, a lot of observations have already been assimilated and condensed in the background approximation.
-Thus, the performance gain with the DAW length comes from the precision of this Gaussian - 35 background approximation; a precision that the linearized theory is not able to provide, as attested by the filtering (l = L) performance independence of Eq.
+conditions (Bocquet and Sakov, 2013, 2014) as long as the DAW length is not excessively long (for a chaotic model), then one concludes that our RMSEs would be systematically equal to or smaller than those reported for any hybrid scheme in Goodliff et al. (2015).

+Figures 8 and 9 show the aRMSE of the IEnKS and IEnKS{OS} for both L95 and L63 as a function of S and L. The smoothing and filtering performance of the IEnKS increases for small values of L, S then decreases for high values of L, S. This is due to the appearances of local minima.
+As noted by Goodliff et al. (2015) with L63, the QS variant allows one to reach much longer DAWs, and improves the performance.
+However, some limits to the L95 model method are visible with when, for L = 50, best smoothing aRMSEs are reached for S < 50.
+However, the IEnKS{OS} filtering performance is invariant with L and improves with S as in the 4D-Var filtering performance shown in Fig. 3.
+As suggested by Pires et al. (1996), one may be tempted to estimate the useful DAW length from past observations beyond which the performance gain is negligible.
+However, their study estimated useful DAW length in a one-cycle 4D-Var context with a focus on the filtering RMSE.
+Hence, this estimation is not directly relevant for a cycled IEnKSOS.
+By contrast, in this study, a lot of observations have already been assimilated and condensed in the background approximation.
+Thus, the performance gain with the DAW length comes from the precision of this Gaussian background approximation; a precision that the linearized theory is not able to provide, attested to by the filtering (l=L) performance independence of Eq.
 (26) with the DAW parameters.